-An evaluation of the wisdom of the Swedish model must consider what would have happened if Nordbanken had been declared bankrupt.
-The bank was probably not large enough to be considered a systemic threat and it can be argued that the other large commercial banks could have recovered faster without competition from a bank relieved of its NPLs.
-It should be noted, however, that there were no formal procedures for handling the bankruptcy of a bank except the regular, time-consuming procedures for corporations.
-There was no attention to such procedures until after the crisis.27
+An evaluation of the wisdom of the Swedish model must consider the question what would have happened if Nordbanken had been declared bankrupt?
+The bank was probably not large enough to be considered a systemic threat and it can be argued that the other large commercial banks could have recovered faster without competition from a bank relieved of its non-performing loans.
+It should be noted, however, that there were no formal procedures for handling the bankruptcy of a bank except the regular, time consuming procedures for corporations.
+There was no attention to such procedures until after the crisis.34